At a Glance

 ✨Tip Number 1

 Familiarise yourself with the specific tools and technologies mentioned in the job description, such as SQL Server and Excel.
-Being able to demonstrate your proficiency in these areas during discussions can set you apart from other candidates.
+Being able to demonstrate your proficiency in these areas during interviews can set you apart from other candidates.

 ✨Tip Number 2

 Highlight any previous experience you have with data mapping and transformation, especially in the context of financial services.
-Be ready to discuss specific projects where you've successfully managed large data sets and ensured data quality.
+Be prepared to discuss specific projects where you've successfully managed large data sets and ensured data quality.

 ✨Tip Number 3